Finding Contexts: Three Approaches

 Since 1932, the Annual Reviews series has offered authoritative syntheses of the primary research literature in 46 academic fields, including economics, law, political science, and sociology.

-Literature reviews help you easily understand—and contextualize—the principal contributions that have been made in your field.
+Literature reviews are essays, sometimes lengthy, that can help you easily understand—and contextualize—the principal contributions that have been made in your field.
 They not only track trends over time in the scholarly discussions of a topic, but also synthesize and connect related work.
 They cite the trailblazers and sometimes the outliers, and they even root out errors of fact or concept.
 Typically, they include a final section that identifies remaining questions or future directions research might take.>

-2. Lit reviews can be searched for in other databases.Sometimes, adding the the phrase "literature review" to a keyword search will surface these publications.
-Sometimes, using a limiter will also work.
+• Lit reviews can be searched for in other databases.Sometimes, adding the the phrase "literature review" to a keyword search will surface these publications.
+Sometimes, using a filter will also work.
 Typically, literature review is listed under "Document Type" or "Methodology" in the filter options you're given.

 News Media and Policy Discussions